karipov/nostrust/README.md

   "version": <string version identifier>
 }
 Any field may be omitted, and clients MUST ignore any additional fields they do not understand.

+NOTE: handling users and their keys is not a concern for this project.
+We can assume that the client has a keypair and knows how to use it.
+The relay should not be concerned with the identity of the client, only the validity of the messages they send.